Kiarashmo/Kiarashmo/README.md

 # Hi there! 👋 I'm Kiarash

-I have graduated with a degree in Computer Science from Amirkabir University of Technology (Tehran Polytechnic), with a passion for deep learning and its applications in bioinformatics.
-Currently, I am working at the Computational Biology Research Center (CBRC).
+I have graduated with a degree in Computer Science from Amirkabir University of Technology (Tehran Polytechnic), with a strong passion for deep learning and its applications in bioinformatics.
+Currently, I am working at the [Computational Biology Research Center (CBRC)](https://bioinformatics.aut.ac.ir/).

 ## 🌱 Interests